Irish Brigade (Union army): American Civil War

 On September 17, 1862, the Union and Confederate armies met at Sharpsburg, Maryland, in the Battle of Antietam.
 Command confusion led to the disjointed use of the II Corps, and instead of supporting renewed assaults on the Confederate left at the West Woods, the Irish Brigade found itself facing the center of the Confederate line, entrenched in an old sunken farm road.
 The brigade again acted conspicuously, assaulting the road, referred to after the battle as "Bloody Lane".
 Several Irishmen would be awarded the Medal Of Honor for dismantling some fence rails under fire.
 Although unsuccessful, the brigade's attack gave supporting troops enough time to flank and break the Confederate position, at the cost of 60% casualties for the Irish Brigade. the outdated Springfield muskets came in use when they used Buck n' Ball, which turned the musket into a shotgun, which was very effective at close range.

 The brigade suffered its most severe casualties in December at the Battle of Fredericksburg where its fighting force was reduced from over 1600 to 1036.
 The brigade was involved in the northern battleground at Fredericksburg where they assaulted the sunken road in front of Marye's Heights.
-The Brigade would advance under heavy fire, but staying resolute.
-The Brigade would get close to Confederate lines, however, due to staggering casualties the Brigade pulled back.
+The brigade advanced under heavy fire, but, staying resolute, it got close to Confederate lines; however, due to staggering casualties the brigade pulled back.
 A shattered shell of its former self.
 The 69th would lose 112 effective soldiers, The 88th would suffer 121 effectives.

 After the Battle of Fredericksburg, Gen. Meagher again requested to recruit the brigade back to strength.
 This time the request was denied.
 In May 1863, the brigade sustained further casualties at the Battle of Chancellorsville; Meagher repeated his request to recruit replacements, was denied, and resigned his commission in protest.
 He was replaced by Colonel Patrick Kelly.

 Leading up to the Battle of Gettysburg, the brigade recovered several hundred of its injured from Fredericksburg and was able to field nearly 600 men - in reality, barely at regimental size.
 At Gettysburg, the brigade distinguished itself in the Wheatfield under the command of Col. Kelly as the 2nd Brigade of the 1st Division (Brigadier General John C. Caldwell) of the II Corps (Major General Winfield S. Hancock).
 Under overwhelming pressure this shattered Brigade held its ground for a lengthy period of time.
 The brigade has a monument on the Loop on the Gettysburg Battlefield.

 While continuing to serve with distinction, casualties continued to increase and by June 1864 the Irish Brigade had been reduced to regimental size, and its commander Richard Byrne killed.
 The U.S. Army disbanded it and incorporated the remaining elements of the brigade into the 3rd and 4th Brigades of the 1st Division, II Corps.

 A Second Irish Brigade was reformed from the old Irish Brigade of the 63rd, 69th, and 88th New York, 116th Pennsylvania, and 28th Massachusetts Regiments as well as the addition of the 7th New York Heavy Artillery (later replaced by the 4th New York Heavy Artillery in early 1865).